Kfollen93/Mini-Reference-Guide/README.md

 <details>
   <summary><b>HashSet</b></summary>
   Functions similar to a List by being able to add and remove items, however the main difference is that it can only store unordered unique elements (no duplicates).
-You can also use similar properties and functions with a HashSet that you can with a List such as Count(), Add(), and Remove(). <br>
+In addition to the above, a HashSet set has a O(1) lookup time, compared to a List or Array, which is O(n).
+A HashSet has similar functions to a List such as Count(), Add(), and Remove(). <br>
   <br>
 An example of using a HashSet is: